AMFD: Distillation via Adaptive Multimodal Fusion for Multispectral Pedestrian Detection: Introduction

-\IEEEpubidadjcol In efforts to minimize inference time, many researchers focus on model compression through knowledge distillation, a technique aimed at transferring information from a large teacher network to a compact student network, thereby reducing model inference time.
+Lightweight single-stream networks can infer in real time but lack the ability to handle complex scenarios.
+Complex two-stream networks have good performance, but are not easy to deploy and use in real time.
+In search of a balance between time and performance, many researchers focus on model compression through knowledge distillation, a technique aimed at transferring information from a frozen large teacher network to a compact training student network, thereby reducing model inference time.
 Recently, many feature-based knowledge distillation methods\cite{luo2018graph, garcia2019learning, liu2021deep, zhang2022low} have been proposed for the field of multispectral object detection.
 However, these methods face a challenge in transferring the knowledge of the fusion feature from specific modules of the teacher network to the student network.
 Since complex feature fusion modules are often present in teacher networks but not in simple student networks, this increases the capacity gap\cite{mirzadeh2020improved, gao2021residual} between teacher and student networks.
 Moreover, direct distillation of the fusion features ignores much potentially useful information in the original modal features of the teacher network.
 As a result, the student network struggles to effectively assimilate the fusion strategy of the teacher network.
 As shown in Fig.\ref{fig: sub_figure3}, directly learning the fusion features of the teacher network will introduce more noise into the student network, indicating that the fusion strategy suitable for the teacher network may not necessarily be suitable for the small-capacity student network.

 To address the above issues, we propose an \textbf{A}daptive \textbf{M}odal \textbf{F}usion \textbf{D}istillation framework (AMFD).
 Specifically, a fusion distillation architecture is introduced.
 Instead of directly distilling fusion features from the teacher network to the student network, we simultaneously distill the thermal and RGB features of the teacher network to the fusion features of the student network.
 This approach aims to enable the student network to develop its own efficient fusion strategy during training.
 Drawing inspiration from GcBlock\cite{cao2019gcnet}, we design the modal extraction alignment (MEA) module, which obtains distillation losses based on focal and global attention mechanisms.
 The fusion features of the student network are learned from thermal and RGB features through distillation losses calculated by the MEA module.
 This approach liberates the student network from the constraints of the teacher network and significantly enhances the performance of the student network.